niiknow/vestacp/docs/php-fpm.md

 # php-pfm templates
-There are two parts to the php-fpm templates: fpm config and nginx.
+There are two config to the php-fpm templates: fpm and nginx.
 On the nginx side, you have two options: `php-fpm` or `custom`

 ![](https://raw.githubusercontent.com/niiknow/vestacp/master/docs/images/php-fpm.png?raw=true)

 ## nginx
-`php-fpm` template is optimize for majority of framework including concrete5, laravel, and/or worpdress.
+`php-fpm` template is optimize for majority of framework including concrete5, laravel, and/or wordpress.
 Outside of that, you have use the `custom` template.
 See some examples below.

 - - -
 `custom` template with [ActiveCollab](https://activecollab.com/)
-1. Choose `custom` as your nginx template and php7xfpm template for APACHE2, don't worry, it's not really Apache2, it's really is fpm config just using the same UI as APACHE2.
+1. Choose `custom` as your nginx template and php7xfpm template for APACHE2.
+Don't worry, it's not really Apache2.
+It's is fpm config just re-using the same UI as APACHE2.
-2. Add a file: /home/{user}/web/{website.example.com}/private/custom.conf
+2. Add a file: `/home/{user}/web/{website.example.com}/private/custom.conf`

 ```
     index       proxy.php;